top of page

 Rhode Island School of Design, Providence, RI

-Designer Dialogues: Fashion Illustration of the 1960s-1970s
+Designer Dialogues: Fashion Illustration through the 1960s - 1970s

 bottom of page